 The recipe for King Ranch Casseroles is pretty standard, but Food Wishes made a couple of changes that make a lot of difference.
 For instance, usually King Ranch Chicken Casserole recipes call for raw onion and peppers, but in this recipe, a quick two-minute sauté adds extra flavor.

-The repeat layers of shredded cheddar cheese, chicken mixture and tortillas makes King Ranch Chicken Casserole almost like a Texan lasagna.
-The taste is similar to chicken enchiladas, but in casserole form.
+The repeat layers of shredded cheddar cheese, chicken mixture and tortillas make King Ranch Chicken Casserole almost like a Texan lasagna.
+The taste is similar to chicken enchiladas, but in casserole form, all thrown into a baking dish to create the perfect mix of flavors.

 - Meat from one cooked chicken